-- There will be three in-class exams, approximately one hour each, and a cumulative two-hour final exam.
-The in-class hour exams are scheduled for Friday, September 25 (week #3), Friday, October 16 (week #6), and Friday, November 6 (week #9).
-Each hour exam will not be cumulative; however they will be based on your prior knowledge, which includes material covered in Phy110 or Phy120. - The hour exams are given on the dates listed and will not be changed for any reason.
-Please plan accordingly in your other classes. - Emphasis will be placed on demonstration of the ability to apply the concepts and techniques learned in class to new situations. - All problem types and/or examples tested on quizzes or exams may not be done explicitly in class. - If you cannot make a scheduled exam, then it is your responsibility to contact the instructor in person a minimum of at least 24 hours in advance of the exam.
+- There will be two in-class exams, approximately one hour each, and a cumulative two-hour final exam.
+The in-class hour exams are scheduled for Friday, April 21 (week #4), and Friday, May 19 (week #8).
+Each hour exam will not be cumulative; however, they will be based on your prior knowledge. - The hour exams are given on the dates listed and will not be changed for any reason.
+Please plan accordingly in your other classes. - Emphasis will be placed on demonstration of the ability to apply the concepts and techniques learned in class to new situations.

+- All problem types and/or examples tested on quizzes or exams may not be done explicitly in class. - If you cannot make a scheduled exam, then it is your responsibility to contact the instructor in person a minimum of at least 24 hours in advance of the exam.
 Make-up exams may be granted only in exceptional circumstances, as determined solely by the instructor, and may be oral and will be given at the discretion and convenience of the instructor.
-You should discuss you intended absence with the instructor well in advance of the exam and provide appropriate documentation to support your absence. - The final exam will be cumulative and no make-up exam will be given for any reason.
-The final exam schedule is set by the Registrar and the date, time, and location will be announced as soon as it becomes available.
+You should discuss you intended absence with the instructor well in advance of the exam and provide appropriate documentation to support your absence. - The final exam will be cumulative, and no make-up exam will be given for any reason.
+The date and time of the final is set by the Registrar and the date and time will be announced as soon as it becomes available.
 This is the only time that the final exam will be given.